 In 2013, Marc was named an Honorary Fellow of St John’s College, Cambridge.

 Marc has a BA with honors in History from the University of Pennsylvania, an MPhil in International Relations from Cambridge University, where he was a Thouron Fellow, and an MBA from Harvard.
 Previously, Marc was an Associate at McKinsey & Company, where he co-authored a best-selling business book on creating growth and performance.
 Marc has appeared on CBS, and has published articles in the Wall Street Journal, the Harvard Business Review, USA Today, and Directors and Boards.
+He is Rear Commodore of the Nantucket Yacht Club.
 He lives in New York City with his wife and two daughters.